zyxue/zyxue.github.io/_posts/2017-01-11-javascript-prototype-exploration.md

 ---
 {% endhighlight %}

-So basically, every primitive type is a specialized function that inherits the `function` function, which inherits the `object Object`, which inherits from `null`.
+So basically, every primitive type is a specialized function that inherits from the `function` function, which inherits from the `object Object`, which inherits from `null`.
+Also, `typeof null`is an object.

 Let's try it with some real values